Chainloading iPXE fails on Broadcom NICs

 I do understand that this image is much less flexible than the current implementation, but on the other hand, it actually boots.

-#4 Updated by Dominic Cleal almost 5 years ago
+#4 Updated by Dominic Cleal about 5 years ago

 Would you mind checking if naming the initrd and vmlinuz something more complicated, and building the image with Joliet extensions works? e.g. boot/CentOS-6.5-x86_64-initrd.img and then add